- The name of the organisation shall be the Campaign for Trade Union Freedom (hereafter, ‚Äėthe Campaign‚Äô).

 - The National Committee including co-optees will hold office until the next Annual General Meeting.

 - At all times the National Committee shall seek to operate by consensus; if a vote is called for, each national trade union organisation shall have four votes, each regional trade union organisation shall have two votes and each other trade union organisation shall have one vote.

 - The National Committee shall decide any issue on which this constitution is silent or in doubt.

-- The National Committee shall meet as often as is necessary and the Chair will chair each meeting.
+- The National Committee shall meet as often as is necessary and one of the Co-chairs will chair each meeting.

-- ¬†The Campaign shall have as Officers two Co-chairs (at least one of which must be a woman), National Secretary, Assistant Secretaries, Director, Treasurer and such other Officers as the National Committee shall decide.
+- The Campaign shall have as Officers two Co-chairs (at least one of which must be a woman), National Secretary, Assistant Secretaries, Treasurer and such other Officers as the National Committee shall decide.

-- The Campaign shall have a President and so many Vice-Presidents as the National Committee shall decide.
+- The Campaign shall have a President and as many Vice-Presidents as the National Committee shall decide.
 The President shall be an Officer of the Campaign.

 - The Officers, President and Vice-Presidents shall be elected at the Annual General Meeting and hold office for one year.

 - If not otherwise elected an Officer, the Director of the Institute of Employment Rights shall be an ex officio Officer of the Campaign.